About the workshop

 • Help you to apply systematic processes for information retention and disposal

-• Demonstrate the key principles of informational security
+• Demonstrate the key principles of information security

 • Identify and analyse the key risks to your information resources

-• Introduce you to the types of cybercrime and cyber enabled crime.
+• Introduce you to different types of cybercrime and cyber enabled crime.